dexreysulayao23-blip/Indigenous-People/INSTALLATION_GUIDE.md

 **Installation Complete!** 🎉

-You can now start using the IPs System V10.
+You can now start using the IPs System.